 GeneCards Summary for CLP1 Gene

-CLP1 (Cleavage And Polyadenylation Factor I Subunit 1) is a Protein Coding gene.
-Diseases associated with CLP1 include pontocerebellar hypoplasia, type 10.
+CLP1 (Cleavage Factor Polyribonucleotide Kinase Subunit 1) is a Protein Coding gene.
+Diseases associated with CLP1 include Pontocerebellar Hypoplasia, Type 10 and Pontocerebellar Hypoplasia.
 Among its related pathways are Processing of Capped Intronless Pre-mRNA and Tat-mediated elongation of the HIV-1 transcript.
-Gene Ontology (GO) annotations related to this gene include ATP-dependent polydeoxyribonucleotide 5-hydroxyl-kinase activity and ATP-dependent polyribonucleotide 5-hydroxyl-kinase activity.
+Gene Ontology (GO) annotations related to this gene include ATP-dependent polydeoxyribonucleotide 5'-hydroxyl-kinase activity and ATP-dependent polyribonucleotide 5'-hydroxyl-kinase activity.
 An important paralog of this gene is NOL9.